jonahjon/sa-takehome-project-python/README.md

 ## Candidate instructions
 You'll receive these in email.

+### Setup instructions
+A paragraph or two about your solution: how does it work?
+Which Stripe APIs does it use?

+### A paragraph or two about how you approached this problem:
+ which docs did you use to complete the project?
+What challenges did you encounter?

+#### A paragraph or two about how you might extend this if you were building a more robust instance of the same application.

 ## Application overview
 This demo is written in Python with the [Flask framework](https://flask.palletsprojects.com/).
 You'll need to retrieve a set of testmode API keys from the Stripe dashboard (you can create a free test account [here](https://dashboard.stripe.com/register)) to run this locally.